kroen3n/Jira-TheHive4-integration-/d0c/how_it_works.md

 ```
 we have an alert with a case
 check in temporary table if case ID coresponding to alert ID has a task ID
-case ID for which I search

 read table
          id    taskID
 0  82120784  41275416
 1  82112608  82116704
 2  41156840  41283752
 3    200944  82149472

 ...... adding jira comment as log...

 {'_id': '41316520', 'id': '41316520', 'createdBy': 'theuser@thehive.local', 'createdAt': 1593019865691, '_type': 'case_task_log', 'message': 'another comment about ML memes', 'startDate': 1593019865691, 'status': 'Ok', 'owner': 'theuser@thehive.local'}
 172.17.0.3 - - [24/Jun/2020 17:31:05] "POST /get/comments?user_id=artsy&user_key=JIRAUSER10000 HTTP/1.1" 201 -
 ```

-Temporary table is created from a csv file (on which is applied python dataframes):
+Temporary table is created from a csv file.
+All new entries (case ID and task ID) are saved here ...  (from here on, python dataframes are applied).
 ```
 root@flasck2:/app# more /home/lmao.csv
 id,taskID